⚠️ We are currently updating our 2021/22 tax guidance across the website

 Can all employees claim vouchers if offered by their employer?

-Yes, however if vouchers are offered through a salary sacrifice arrangement (meaning you give up some of your salary to get the vouchers), the arrangement cannot reduce your cash pay below the relevant National Minimum Wage or National Living Wage rates.
+If vouchers are offered through a salary sacrifice arrangement (meaning you give up some of your salary to get the vouchers), the arrangement cannot reduce your cash pay below the relevant national minimum wage or national living wage rates.

 If you are paid slightly more than the minimum wage, it is important to keep an eye out for any changes to the minimum wage rates.
 This is because a rise in the minimum wage rate could affect your ability to salary sacrifice.

-For example: Neena, 38, works for a University as a cleaner.
-She generally works around 35 hours a week @ £9.50 an hour (except in the holidays when there is no work, but this suits her as she has children to look after).
-At the moment she can give up £55 of her £332.50 weekly pay packet and get childcare vouchers instead (bringing her cash pay down to £277.50 (but still above the minimum wage rate of £7.83 per hour) and saving her tax of £11 and NIC of £6.60, a total of £17.60 each week.
+For example: Neena, 38, works for a university as a cleaner.
+She generally works around 35 hours a week @ £10.00 an hour (except in the holidays when there is no work, but this suits her as she has children to look after).

 You cannot receive directly-contracted childcare and childcare vouchers in the same week.